a2stuff/prodos-drivers/README.md

 * `FN.CLOCK.SYSTEM` - install FujiNet clock driver, if present
 * `DCLOCK.SYSTEM` - install DClock clock driver, if present
 * `CRICKET.SYSTEM` - install Cricket! clock driver, if present
+* `ZIPCHIP.SYSTEM` - slow the ZIP CHIP on speaker access, if present
 * `RAM.DRV.SYSTEM` - install RamWorks RAM disk driver, if present
 * `BUHBYE.SYSTEM` - install a customized Quit handler to replace the built-in one
 * `PAUSE.SYSTEM` - pause for a moment, so that you can inspect the output of the above